Lineblocs/lineblocs/README.md

 - **Design and run programmable telephony** (SIP, WebRTC, RTP) with a visual Flow Editor.
 - **Manage customers, tenants and billing** through user and admin portals.
-- **Host voice features**: IVR, call recording, conferencing, bridging, number handling.
+- **Host voice features** such as IVR, call recording, conferencing, bridging, and number handling.
 - **Integrate voice into apps** using REST APIs and webhooks.
 - **Process billing & CDR pipelines** and generate invoices or usage reports.
 - **Operate at carrier scale** using SIP proxies and RTP proxy pools (architected for scale).